Talking Friends: Release

 The series premiere and remaining episodes were released on Disney.com, as well as onto Disney's official YouTube channel, serving as their debut series on the platform.
 The series finale aired two months later on August 31, 2012.

 Marketing

 To help promote the series, Outfit7 created an app exclusive to iOS devices known as Talking Friends Cartoons that featured all ten episodes, as well as additional content including descriptions of the characters and downloadable wallpapers.
 The app, however, garnered controversy with some of the advertisements.
 For instance, a banner displayed at the bottom of the screen while the app was launched directed users to take part in quizzes that included prizes such as a 64GB iPad, which were unable to be completed unless users would spend monthly fees for a membership service.
-This ultimately resulted in many people feeling upset over the product as well as leaving many parents frustrated over the concerns.
+This resulted in many people feeling upset over the product as well as leaving many parents frustrated over the concerns.

 A live performance event also took place in Hollywood that featured DJs from Radio Disney, plush toy giveaways and performers dressed and wearing makeup to portray the characters to promote the Talking Friends Superstars toyline.